flux-framework/flux-operator/docs/development/developer-guide.md

 ###### Flux Restful

 We call this the main set of "examples."
-To clean up Minikube, apply a named config, and run the example via a Mini Cluster, first match the name of the yaml file to a variable name.
+To clean up Minikube, apply a named config, and run the example via a MiniCluster, first match the name of the yaml file to a variable name.
 E.g., for the following files, the names would be:

 ```console